Paul R. Broadhurst BSc, MLA

-Broadhurst resides with his partner in Seattle, but can often be found rambling the wilds of Orcas Island in Washington State.
+Broadhurst resides with his partner in Seattle, but can often be found rambling the wilds of Orcas Island in Washington’s Puget Sound.

 Broadhurst + Associates

 This is evident through the thoughtful exploration of the relationship between organic and inorganic that exists in our work.
 While ground plane and built elements are confidently expressed, plant life and nature contribute a critical component to the internal dialogue of our designs.

 In exploring the margin between the designed and natural world, we find that successful design for us is measured by the degree and depth of peoples’ connection with it.
 The opportunity to shape this outcome is the thrill of our profession.